THE BOARD OF TRUSTEES

-Rosalind Raymond is a partner in a mixed farming business currently employing 20 full time staff.
+Ros Raymond is a partner in a farming business currently employing 20 full time staff.
 Married to Mansel, they have two children – Nigel who is the farm manager and Jenny who is a Partner for a law firm in Cheltenham.
-Ros, a former bank clerk, has been a local school governor and also past chairman of Fishguard Floral Art Society.
+Ros, a former bank clerk, has been a local school governor and also past Chairman of Fishguard Floral Art Society.
 She established a floristry business with Megan Gwyther and since Megan’s retirement has continued the business.
-She is a former church warden of her local church where she has also been organist for over 40 years.
-Rosalind has supported the Paul Sartori Foundation for many years and has helped to run various fundraising campaigns.
-She became a voting member in 2006 and has been a trustee since 2007 serving on the audit and finance, human resources, fundraising, and shops committees.
+She is a former church warden of her local church where she has also been an organist for over 40 years.
+Ros has supported the Paul Sartori Foundation for many years and has helped to run various fundraising campaigns.
+She became a voting member in 2006 and has been a Trustee since 2007; serving on the Audit and Finance, Pay Review, Fundraising, and Volunteer Sub-Committees.